Andrehatlo/andrehatlo.github.io/_pages/about.md

 A developer, worked on an ecommerce project for Rørkjøp Nett AS for 2 years, and worked on a WebBank project for Nordea for about 1 year which entailed building API microservices.

+### Rørkjøp

-Rørkjøp hired me after writing my bachelor thesis on [Machine Learning in an E-Commercial Business](https://drive.google.com/open?id=1ZTvTA2Uo2WnMI_grts0aJcPWlR_Hje06) for Rørkjøp AS.
+Hired me after writing my bachelor thesis on [Machine Learning in an E-Commercial Business](https://drive.google.com/open?id=1ZTvTA2Uo2WnMI_grts0aJcPWlR_Hje06) for Rørkjøp AS.

 On this thesis my main job in the group was to implement a working machine learning solution for Rørkjøp AS.